Installing pgcopydb

 RPM packages

-example in a Docker image for Rocky Linux (docker run --rm -it
+After following the instructions for installing the repository, in this example in a Docker image for Rocky Linux (docker run --rm -it rockylinux:9), then we get the following:

-# dnf search pgcopydb
+# dnf search --all --quiet pgcopydb

 pgcopydb_11.x86_64 : Automate pg_dump | pg_restore between two running Postgres servers